Groups List: W

 Word Institute of Scientology Enterprises International.
 See WISE.

 World For World Organisation.
 A probably entirely fictitious name used by con man Charles Hohepa.

 World Mission Society Church of God.
 Cult.
 Do not confuse with Church of God World Missions.
-World Mission Society Church of God has branches in Christchurch, the Auckland suburbs of Avondale, Onehunga and Otahuhu, and in Petone, Lower Hutt.
+World Mission Society Church of God has branches in Christchurch, the Auckland suburbs of Avondale, Onehunga and Otahuhu, in Petone, Lower Hutt, and Dunedin (as of 2012).
 It is said to be very active in West Auckland, and are actively recruiting in Manukau City and Onehunga.
 Runs the school Elohim Training Institute.
 Imported to New Zealand on 4 October 2004 from Korea where it has over 300 branches.
-It was founded by Ahn Sahng-Hong - who they believe is the Second Coming Christ - in Korea in 1964.
+It was founded by Ahn Sahng-Hong – who they believe is the Second Coming Christ – in Korea in 1964.
 Born in Korea in 1918, he died, er, "ascended" in February 1985 and has not returned.
-Members pray in the name of Ahnsahnghong.
-Since his death the group has been led in Korea by Zahng Gil-Jah who is known as Mother Jerusalem (Holy Spirit), or alternatively New Jerusalem Mother or Heavenly Mother.
+Members pray in the name of Ahn Sahng-hong.
+Since his death the group has been led in Korea by Zahng Gil-Jah (also spelled Jang Gil-ja) who is known as Mother Jerusalem (Holy Spirit), or alternatively New Jerusalem Mother or Heavenly Mother.
 In Korea the group has been accused of preaching a time-limited eschatology, wrecking families, and encouraging people to leave homes and get divorced.
 (The group denied the claims, with a court case going as far as the Korean Supreme Court clearing their name of the specific charges.)
 This June 2007 report on their Auckland activities: